Manav54321/Manav54321/readme.md

 ## AI Stake

-> A curated logbook of the tools and tech I've explored in the pursuit of intelligence.
+> A curated logbook of the tools and tech I've explored and learned in the pursuit of intelligence.

 <p align="center">
   <img src="https://img.shields.io/badge/Linear%20Algebra-003300?style=for-the-badge&logoColor=white" />